 It also uses mesh screening which makes me calmer knowing that it’s breathable and I don’t have to worry about her overheating while running around and playing.

 Lastly, it’s just straightforward to fold and put away without any issue.

 The Hay Ball

 I’m honestly shocked these toys are advertised and sold for chinchillas, but I’d highly recommend against using them.

-It’s a metal hay ball that can hang from your chin’s cage and you just stuff hay in them.
+It’s a metal hay ball that can hang from your chin’s cage.
+You just stuff hay in it.

 No problem there so far.